Geenz/GeenzShade/README.md

 ## Installation via Unity Package Manager

+Note: You are going to need to make sure VRC light volumes are in your project.
+Please follow these instructions for how to install light volumes to your project: https://github.com/REDSIM/VRCLightVolumes?tab=readme-ov-file#Installation-through-VRChat-Creator-Companion

 ### Option 1: Install via Git URL
 1. Open Unity Package Manager (Window > Package Manager)
 2. Click the '+' button in the top-left corner